 Michael trained at the Guildford School of Acting.
 On graduating he joined the original cast of Miss Saigon at the Theatre Royal Drury Lane.
-He then worked for twenty five years in numerous West End shows, leading repertory theatre and number one tours.
+He then worked in numerous West End shows, leading repertory theatre and number one tours.
 Working with Stephen Sondheim was a personal high point for Michael during Sondheim's professorship at Oxford University.

 Directing credits at The Union Theatre include: Pacific Overtures (Stephen Sondheim); Season’s Greetings (Alan Ayckbourn); The first London revival of Billy (Best Director/Off-West End Awards and shortlisted for Best Musical Production - John Barry/Don Black/Dick Clements & Ian La Frenais); Call Me Madam; The Fix (Shortlisted for Best Musical Production/Off-West End Awards); The Baker’s Wife and Godspell (Stephen Schwartz); Assassins (Best Production/Off-West End Awards, Show of the week/Time Out) and Company (Stephen Sondheim).
 All of these productions made The Guardian's Critics' choice.